Jimmy George

-Jimmy George (8 March 1955 – 30 November 1987) was an Indian volleyball player and captain of the India national volleyball team.
+Jimmy George (8 March 1955 – 30 November 1987) was an Indian volleyball player and captain of the Indian national volleyball team.
 Often dubbed the God of Indian volleyball, he is considered as one of the greatest volleyball players of all time.

-Jimmy played for Kerala and India as an amateur and later became the first Indian to become professional volleyball player.
-He played for professional clubs outside the country, most notably in Italy.
-At the age of 32, Jimmy died in a road accident in Italy on 30 November 1987, while playing for the Eurosibo Eurostyle, a first division club in the Italian professional league.
-He still remains as the youngest volleyball player to receive Arjuna Award, one of India's highest national sporting awards.
+He learned volleyball from his father.
+In 1979, he became the first Indian to become a professional volleyball player and played for multiple clubs outside the country, most notably in Italy.
+He still remains the youngest volleyball player to receive the Arjuna Award, one of India's highest national sporting awards.

 Career

-Jimmy George was born to the Kudakkachira family, at Thundiyil near Peravoor in Kannur district, as the second son of George Joseph and Mary George.
+Jimmy George was born to the Kudakkachira family, at Thundiyil near Peravoor in Kannur, as the second son of George Joseph and Mary George.
 He learned to play volleyball from his father, a former university-level player.
-Jimmy played for St. Joseph's High School in Peravoor.
-In 1970, Jimmy became a member of the University of Calicut volleyball team.
-In 1973, he joined St. Thomas College, Pala.
-Jimmy represented the Kerala University four times from 1973 to 1976.
-The Kerala team won the All India Inter-University Championship during these four years.
-He became the captain of the team in 1973 and later secured a berth in the Kerala State Team at the age of 16, in 1971.
-Jimmy represented the Kerala state nine times.
+Jimmy played for St. Joseph's High School, Peravoor and in 1970, became a member of the University of Calicut volleyball team.
+In 1971, at the age of 16, he secured a berth in the Kerala State team and went on to represent the State nine times.
+In 1973, he joined St. Thomas College, Pala and represented the University of Kerala from 1973 to 1976.
+The team won all four All India Inter-University Championship titles during these four years.
+He became the captain of the team in 1973.

-In 1976, Jimmy was in his first year of medical college before joining the Kerala Police where he remained a member of the Kerala police team until his death.
+In 1976, Jimmy was in his first year of medical college before joining the Kerala Police where he remained a member of the Kerala Police team until his death.
 He took leave from the Kerala Police in 1979 and went to the Persian Gulf to play for Abu Dhabi Sports Club.
-In 1982, he left Abu Dhabi to join Coletto Club at Treviso in Italy and played for them for a season.
-He then switched to System Impiani and played for them in 1983-84.
+In 1982, he left Abu Dhabi to join the Italian Volleyball League and played for Coletto Treviso, of Treviso for a season.
+He then switched to System Impiani and played for them in 1983–84.
 He returned to India and rejoined Kerala Police where played his last Nationals at Kanpur in 1985.
-Jimmy went back to Italy to play for Arrital team.
-In 1987-88 he signed a contract with Eurostyle-Euroslba at Montchiari in Brescia.
-During this period he died in a car crash.
+Jimmy went back to Italy to play for Arrital team and for 1987–88 season, he signed with Eurostyle-Eurosiba, a top division club based in Montichiari, Brescia.

 Jimmy played for India's national volleyball team in the Asian Games in Tehran (1974), Bangkok (1978) and in Seoul (1986) where India won the bronze medal.
-He was captain of the Indian team that played at Saudi Arabia in 1985, and led the Indian team to victory in India Gold Cup International Volleyball Tournament at Hyderabad in 1986.
+He was captain of the Indian team that played at Saudi Arabia in 1985, and led the team to victory in India Gold Cup International Volleyball Tournament at Hyderabad in 1986.